Kafeks/bspwm/README.md

 ## Requirements

 This script requires an Arch Linux based distribution.
-Tested on Arch Linux, EndeavourOS, Garuda Linux, Arco Linux and more.
+Tested on Arch Linux, EndeavourOS, Manjaro Linux, Garuda Linux, Arco Linux and more.
-For Manjaro: It's possible that the installation can fail if required packages are not (yet) available.
-Please try to a later time of view.

 Hyprland does not officially support NVIDIA hardware.
 But many users have reported a successful installation.
 Please read: https://wiki.hyprland.org/Nvidia/